-For 2015, the members of the Audit Committee were Andrew Lampereur (Chair), David Ramon and Ralph Castner(1).
-The Board has determined that each member is an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K, and the Board is satisfied that all members of our Audit Committee have sufficient expertise and business and financial experience necessary to effectively perform their duties as members of the audit committee.
-Each of the members of the Audit Committee meets the definition of "independent director" for purposes of serving on an audit committee under applicable SEC and NYSE rules.
+The members of the Audit Committee are Andrew Lampereur (Chair), David Ramon, Robert Dixon and Dominick Zarcone.
+The Board has determined that each of Messrs.
+Lampereur, Ramon, Dixon, and Zarcone is an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K, and the Board is satisfied that all members of our Audit Committee have sufficient expertise and business and financial experience necessary to effectively perform their duties as members of the Audit Committee.
+All members of the Audit Committee meet all applicable independence standards under the NYSE corporate governance standards and applicable SEC and IRS rules.

-The Audit Committee, among other things, assists the Board of Directors in fulfilling its responsibility relating to (a) the integrity of our financial statements, (b) our systems of internal controls and disclosure controls and procedures, (c) our compliance with applicable law and ethics programs, (d) the annual independent audit of our financial statements and (e) the evaluation of financial and enterprise risks.
+The Audit Committee, among other things, assists the Board of Directors in fulfilling its responsibility relating to (a) the integrity of our financial statements, (b) our systems of internal controls and disclosure controls and procedures, (c) our compliance with applicable law and ethics programs, (d) the annual independent audit of our financial statements, and (e) the evaluation of financial and enterprise risks.
 In connection with its review of the Company's financial statements, the Audit Committee receives reports from the Company's Chief Financial Officer and the Company's independent registered public accounting firm regarding significant risks and exposures and assesses management's steps to minimize them.
-The Audit Committee also reviews material legal and regulatory matters and compliance with significant applicable legal, ethical and regulatory requirements, and receives reports from the Company's management relating to these matters.
+The Audit Committee also reviews material legal and regulatory matters and compliance with significant applicable legal, ethical, and regulatory requirements, and receives reports from the Company's management relating to these matters.